 “If we want to build and maintain well-being, we must, on one hand, lessen our misery; but on the contrary, we must have a positive meaning, emotion, accomplishment, and positive relationships.”

 Mindfulness involves actively paying attention to your environment, both internal and external.
-What we don't know is that most of our actions and responses to situations are on autopilot.
+We don't know that most of our actions and responses to situations are on autopilot.
 In fact, the average person is on autopilot 47% of the time.

 Mindfulness will enable you to take stock of your environment and your responses to the prompts around you.
 What makes you feel nervous about a new task?
 Who/What is the immediate environment that makes you feel like you can do anything?
 Who makes you feel like a failure?
 What do you tell yourself when you're scared?
 How do you respond to both positive and negative events?